singhupasana467/java-node-DevOps/README.md

 - Ensure both containers are running for full functionality.
 - The frontend expects the backend to be accessible at `http://localhost:8080`.

----

-Let me know if you want to add usage instructions for Kubernetes or a troubleshooting section for common build errors.